 In both categories, Sony stepped up its emphasis on design, showing LCD TVs with new floating glass frame styles, and large screen SXRD rear-projection sets with significantly reduced cabinet depths, including select SKUs that were said to be 40 percent narrower than last year’s models.

-Both categories also include models that expand on Sony's popular use of interchangeable bezels or speaker grilles that accent the sets with a choice of color options.
+Both categories also include models that expand on Sony’s popular use of interchangeable bezels that trim the frames with a choice of color accents.

 “Bravia is not just about a pretty picture,” said Randy Waynick, Sony home products division marketing VP.
 “It’s an art.
 Now you’ve got flat panels that hang on the wall.
 So, we’ve worked hard to make them fit in and complement the environment.”

 New models all feature Sony's Digital Media Extender (DMeX), technology that employs a digital connection for the previously announced BRAVIA Internet Video Link module (shipping this summer at a $299 expected street price).
 The module will enable users to view select Internet-delivered video content including some planned high-definition offerings.
 Announced programming partners include AOL, Yahoo!, Grouper, Sony Pictures Entertainment and Sony BMG Music.

 The video link mounts on the back of the set to allow a direct connection to the Internet via an existing broadband Ethernet connection (3Mbps or higher) without the use of a personal computer.

 Having previously unveiled core TV line offerings at its spring line show, Sony used the summer showcase to focus on its more upscale offerings, including new XBR4 and XBR5 series models, much of which will see “sheltered distribution” through A/V specialty dealers equipped to explain the feature benefits.